 Choosing the right savings account is important.
 After all, it could have a lasting impact on your finances.
 That’s why Santander Bank doesn’t take a “one size fits all” approach and provides several different types of savings accounts.

-First things first – a money market account is a type of savings account.
-We even include "savings" in the name of our money market accounts as a reminder.
-When we’re comparing the difference between the two, we’re looking at the more traditional savings account, like the Santander® Savings account, vs money market accounts, like the Santander® Money Market Savings account or the Santander® Premier Plus Money Market Savings account.
-When comparing the options, be sure not to confuse money market accounts with money market mutual funds, which are not a savings account but instead a type of non-deposit investment that is not insured by the FDIC.
+A money market account is a type of savings account that also allows you to write checks from it.
+When we talk about money market vs savings accounts and the differences between the two, we’re looking at the more traditional savings account, like the Santander® Savings account, vs money market accounts, like the Santander® Money Market Savings account.
+When comparing the options, don’t confuse money market accounts with money market mutual funds.
+Money market mutual funds are not a savings account, they’re a type of non-deposit investment that is not insured by the FDIC.